WildGums/Orc.Controls/README.md

 ### How to use WatermarkTextBox

-In order to use simple watermark just set a watermark value to the **Watermark** property:
+In order to use the simple watermark just set a watermark value to the **Watermark** property:

 ```
 <orc:WatermarkTextBox Watermark="Textbox with Watermark" />